ujjwalguptaofficial/osnft-doc/docs/intro.md

 ## Solution

-OSNFT is trying to solve this problem by converting the opensource project into a NFT.
+OSNFT is trying to solve this problem by converting the opensource project into a NFT without comprising on the opensource.
 The NFT can be used to earn and even reward to your contributors or your supporter.

 More details in [NFTOMICS section](NFTOMICS)